Playwrighting Dramatists Guild

 • Period: late 19th century Russia

-The Insalubrious Effects of Smoking Tobacco
+The Harm from Smoking Tobacco

-A middle aged man who, on his wife's instructions, is to talk about the bad habit of smoking to a charitable society, instead reveals his life in all its quirky, tedious, and heartrending detail.
+A middle-aged man who, on his wife's instructions, is to talk about the bad habit of smoking to a charitable society, instead reveals his life in all its quirky, tedious, and heartrending detail.

-This play is also known as On The Harmfulness of Tobacco
+This play is also known as On The Harmfulness of Tobacco.

 • Cast: one man